TSM Survey Approach and Assessment of Representativeness

 The Survey Approach

-Integrity Connect has been contracted again to deliver the Tenant Satisfaction Measures (TSM) surveys and collate all the responses received.
+Integrity Connect was contracted again to deliver the Tenant Satisfaction Measures (TSM) surveys and collate all the responses received.

 The TSM Standard requires all registered providers to generate and report TSMs as specified by the Regulator of Social Housing.
 Part of that requirement is to outline to customers how we have approached the TSM Perception survey and collection of data.

-This document outlines the approach followed by Nuneaton and Bedworth Borough Council and sets out the criteria as contained in the Regulator of Social Housing’s document TSM - Tenant Survey Requirements.
+This page outlines the approach followed by Nuneaton and Bedworth Borough Council and sets out the criteria as contained in the Regulator of Social Housing’s document TSM - Tenant Survey Requirements.

 In line with the Regulator of Social Housing’s guidelines, we collect perception measures in a way that adheres to the Market Research Society (MRS) Code of Conduct.